1. Do Your Research

 - Pay off your credit card – This is a non-negotiable.
-If you are not smart with your credit cards, the fees you are regularly charged could be chewing up the potential for you to purchase a new home.
+If you’re not smart with your credit cards, the fees you are regularly charged could be chewing up the potential for you to purchase a new home.
 Pay off your debt, and start with a clean slate.

 - Work on your tax return – Make sure you have an excellent receipt filing system so you can maximise your tax return every year!
 Getting an extra couple of hundred dollars when tax time comes around can ultimately help you crack the deposit number.

-- Coin jars are so hot right now – Did you know that a 600mL Coke bottle full of $2 will equal $1000, give or take.
+- Coin jars are in!
+Did you know that a 600mL Coke bottle full of $2 will equal $1,000, give or take.
 Whether you like a novelty tin, or you’re happy with a clear jar, creating a dumping ground for all of those 20 cent coins saves them from the inevitable destiny they face of falling down the back of a couch.
-Without thinking you will potentially be able to save thousands of dollars.
+Without thinking you’ll potentially be able to save thousands of dollars.

 A few areas first home buyers can prepare themselves to be in the best financial position for assessment include: